 - There are an estimated 3,800 people living with medulloblastoma.

-- The 5 year survival rate (including adults) is 72.1%, compared a median pediatric survival rate of just 3 years.
+- The 5 year survival rate (including adults) is 72.1%, compared to a median pediatric survival rate of just 3 years.

 - Medulloblastoma accounts for approximately 20% of all childhood brain tumors and 63% of intracranial embryonic tumors.
 These tumors can arise throughout childhood and into adulthood with an overall annual incidence of approximately 5 cases per 1 million in the pediatric population.